wso2/product-integrator-websubhub/README.txt

 together: the WebSubHub service which manages topics, processes subscriptions, and delivers updates to subscribers, and the Consolidator service which provides state snapshots and manages state synchronization.
 Both services are required for the system to function.
-The system uses Apache Kafka as a pluggable messaging backend for persistence, ensuring fault tolerance and scalability.
+The system supports pluggable messaging backends (Apache Kafka or Solace PubSub+) for persistence, ensuring fault tolerance and scalability.

 WSO2 Integrator: WebSubHub is developed on top of the Ballerina programming language, a cloud-native platform designed for integration